Zhaiyuqing2003/Notes/ECE 210/Homework 1.md

 <img src="./Homework 1.assets/image-20230827153640382.png" alt="image-20230827153640382" style="zoom:33%;" />

+>TL;DR. It is also likely going to get burnt.

 Now we see the what happened in $b)$, each non-ideal current source could be considered as an ideal current source and an internal resistance (the $R_1$ and $R_2$, it's usually large) in parallel.
-First applying KCL on both node $a$ and $b$, we see that
+(Take this approximation with grain of salt, it might not *exactly* reflect the real situation) First applying KCL on both node $a$ and $b$, we see that
 $$
 I_{R_2} = I_C - I_2 \\
 I_{R_1} = -(I_C + I_1)